gjbsaiia/linkedinBot/README.md

   - selenium: "pip install selenium" (if you don't have pip, get pip)

 ## Account safety:
-Can't say how this will effect your account's status with Linkedin.
-I just hacked this together today, and used it rather recklessly as I was testing it.
-I would say that if you run it modestly (5 rounds a day), you should be fine.
-I'll update this readme if my account is banned.
-Enjoy.
-#### Update
 Haven't been banned or recieved a warning.
 I've been using it rather intensely.
 I believe it's safe to use!
+Enjoy.

+#### Update
+I am no longer maintaining this project.
+If some of the element paths are no longer valid - please submit an issue with the correct path and I'll update.
+Thanks